BlakesHeaven/Auto-Archive-Menu-Plus-More/README.md

 All sections are configurable:
 <ul>
-    <li>Set if the section is active or not (excluding "Current")</li>
+    <li>Set if the section is active or not (excluding "Current", which is always active)</li>
     <li>Section label names can be changed</li>
     <li>Set if children should show or not</li>
     <li>For each independent section, set the duration of time (weeks at the moment) content appears in it</li>
     <li>What to do about nothing?
-Automatically shows or hides the section label if no content is found</li>
+Automatically shows or hides the upcoming section label if no content is found</br>
-    <li>Fill-in text if nothing is found and label is shown <-- in progress.</li>
+        and Fill-in text iis provided if nothing is found.</li>
-    <li>If "Upcoming" menu section is disabled, "Current" menu section automatically starts immediately.</li>
+    <li>If "Upcoming" menu section is disabled, pages immediately fall into "Current" menu section.</li>
 </ul>

 Oh yes; there are a few more features as well...